ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 **Key Point**: This prevents cryptographic keys from being stored insecurely.
 But it doesn't validate if the keys are for FIPS-approved algorithms - REGO handles that.

-### What Terraform CANNOT Do
+### What Aqua Policies CANNOT Do

-Terraform policies are excellent at:
+Aqua policies are excellent at:
 - ✅ Blocking privileged containers
 - ✅ Enforcing read-only filesystems
 - ✅ Monitoring file changes